How we charge for our services

 - Finally, if we testify, we charge an additional expert witness fee.

-Our current fees, for court attendance in South Africa, as in May 2021, are as follows:
+Our current fees, for court attendance in South Africa, as of January 2023, are as follows:

 Appointing us earlier